alex-negrete-ta/maya-_rename_tool/README.md

 subtype: sometimes in lighting or rigging, you need to describe the position (left, right, up, etc.)

 group: is only added if what you are renaming is a group.

+# The problem

+Make naming convention clean up faster and standarized for maya artists (and myself).